Palestinian Scout Association: Girl Guides of Palestine

 The Girl Guides of Palestine (إتحاد الفتيات المرشدات الفلسطيني) is the national Guiding organization of the Palestinian National Authority.
 As of 2005, the association was granted the official status of "Working towards WAGGGS membership" by the World Association of Girl Guides and Girl Scouts acknowledging the development of the association.

 Girl Guides were established in the British Mandate of Palestine in 1919, in association with the Girl Guides Association in England.
 In 1927, a visitor reported that the movement had 260 Guides and 10 Rangers, most of them Arabs.
 The Palestinian Director of Education, Humphrey Bowman, described the association as "side by side with the Boy Scouts but under an independent body and organized under strictly harim conditions."
 Like the Boy Scouts, it was confined to the Arab community.
 The Guiders were recruited from among teachers in the government and private schools.
 Some Girl Guide troops participated in demonstrations during the 1930s, paralleling the activities of the Palestinian Boy Scouts, a politically active group in the 1930s.

 Emblems

 The emblem of the Palestinian Scout Association incorporates elements of the coat of arms of Palestine.

+2023 anti-war protests

+Their Christmas parade in Bethlehem in 2023 was a protest march against the war in Gaza.
+They were part of broader protests in Bethlehem, that included artistic nativity scenes such as "Christ in the Rubble" at the Evangelical Lutheran Christmas Church, assembled at by Rev. Dr. Munther Isaac to illustrate his Christmas sermon.
+Earlier that week Bethlehem itself had been subjected to raids.